Our Developments in Bolton

 Why invest in property in Bolton?

 - Huge £1 billion regeneration project underway to improve city centre.

 - Strong local culture and consistent increases in property values over 5 years.

 - Popular among commuters to Manchester and workers within Lancashire.

 Bolton is situated in the heart of Greater Manchester and has close links with the Northern Powerhouse.
 Close to the West Pennine Moors, it is 10 miles from Central Manchester.

-Bolton's 1 billion pound regeneration is driving huge growth in the area.
+Bolton's 1 billion pound regeneration is driving huge growth in the surrounding area.
 From large employers through to SME's, the area is thriving.
-The Heaton Group have several completed properties already in our portfolio.
-We're close to completing our development at Stone Cross House, a complex of 61 apartments ready for tenants in March 2020.
+The Heaton Group have several completed properties already in our portfolio in the area.
+We're close to completing our development at Stone Cross House, a complex of 61 apartments ready for tenants in 2020.

 By investing heavily in Bolton we are looking to take advantage of the significant investment in the area and increases in popularity.
-Property in Bolton is currently exceptionally popular within investment circles.
+Buy to lets in Bolton are currently exceptionally popular within investment circles.

 As Manchester is a 20 minute journey away, Investors see this potential for commuters to reside in close proximity.
 This means there is demand not only within Bolton but also from those working in Manchester.